AdaCore/gnatcoll-core/docs/building.rst

 *prefix*
   Location of the installation, the default is the running GNAT installation root.

+*INTEGRATED*
+  Treat prefix as compiler installation: yes or no (default).
+This is so that installed gnatcoll project can later be referenced as a predefined project of this compiler; this adds a normalized target subdir to prefix.

 *BUILD*
   Controls the build options : PROD (default) or DEBUG